 Lingering purple heather that contrasts with the pearly white snow, with Kilchurn in the foreground, will leave you unwilling to drag yourself away.

-If you’re visiting in winter, note that you will only be able to view the castle’s exterior and grounds as the castle opens from 1 April to 30 September each year.
+If you’re visiting in winter, note that you can only view the castle’s exterior and grounds as the castle opens from 1 April to 30 September each year.

 Kilchurn Castle is at Lochawe, Dalmally PA33 1AF.